farrer/farso/README.md

 # Farso - A GUI toolkit

 ## About
-Farso is a graphical user interface written in C++ with OpenGL and Ogre3D (both 1.10 and 2.1) renderers.
+Farso is a graphical user interface written in C++ with OpenGL, Ogre3D (both 1.10 and 2.1) and SDL renderers.

 Farso have the following widgets: